State health regulators unanimously approved rules on Wednesday that define when a person is too cognitively or functionally impaired to drive safely.

-State health regulators Wednesday unanimously approved rules that define when a person is too cognitively or functionally impaired to drive safely.
-The state Public Health Council, an appointed panel of physicians, consumer advocates, and professors, adopted the rules after a brief discussion, to give health care providers guidance in evaluating when drivers should be required to give up their car keys.
+After a brief discussion the state Public Health Council, an appointed panel of physicians, consumer advocates, and professors, adopted the rules to give health care providers guidance in evaluating when drivers should be required to give up their car keys.